Generic name: Hydralazine hydrocloride

 There are no adequate and well-controlled studies in pregnant women.
 Although clinical experience does not include any positive evidence of adverse effects on the human fetus, Hydralazine should be used during pregnancy only if the expected benefit justifies the potential risk to the fetus.

-It is not known whether this drug is excreted in human milk.
+Hydralazine has been shown to be excreted in breast milk.
 Because many drugs are excreted in human milk, caution should be exercised when Hydralazine injection is administered to a nursing woman.

 Adverse reactions with Hydralazine hydrochloride are usually reversible when dosage is reduced.
 However, in some cases it may be necessary to discontinue the drug.